google/semantic-locators/docs/DEVELOPING.md

 *   Execute the script in the browser
 *   Run `return window.<semantic locator function>.apply(null, arguments);`
 *   Parse any failures and throw an appropriate exception

+### CI

+It's strongly recommended to add Continuous Integration to test and lint your code.
+We use GitHub actions - see the existing workflows in `.github/workflows/*.yml`.